beenotung/ga-island/README.md

 - [x] Try to use worker thread with shared memory
 - [ ] Re-implement in other compiled language, e.g. Golang, Java/Clojure/Scala

-## Surprise

-`child_process.fork` is more than 5 times faster than `worker_threads.Worker` in node.js v12.13.0.
-That means IPC among processes is faster than as if they're multiple threads in the same processes.

-Maybe due to accidentally triggered auto semaphore locking?